Baebel43/team5capstone/Documentation/Signoffs/GUISubsystem.md

 ##  Subsystem Functionality

 The graphical user interface system is intended to provide a smooth interaction between the user and the exercise bike system.
 The GUI will take in the weight of the user and the wheel radius of the user.
 The user will then select the difficulty and trail they would like to replay.
 The user inputs are used in the calculation of the work map.
 The weight is used to calculate the force the user can produce, the radius of the wheel is used to reproduce the accurate distance traveled, the difficulty selection is used to scale the work done, and finally the trail selection.
 These are all put together to send data to the Raspberry Pi for the calculation of the work map for the bike.
+Additionally, to utilize both screens of the system, the top screen will display an image of nature with the title, Ride Replay System, in the middle.
+The bottom screen will be used for all the menu options for selecting a trail along with displaying the information and stats of the trail when the user is riding one.
 Lastly, at the end of every trail, a pop-up of the local area will appear informing the user of the location of the trail.

 ## Constraints